MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/github/links.md

 Point to the latest release without having to specify an exact tag number.

 Note this only works if your have a _release_ not a _pre-release_, and you need to make the release and not just use a tag.

 e.g.

 - [https://github.com/MichaelCurrin/code-cookbook/releases/latest](https://github.com/MichaelCurrin/code-cookbook/releases/latest)

-That redirects you to a release page like:
+That redirects you to the actual latest release page like:

 - [https://github.com/MichaelCurrin/code-cookbook/releases/tag/v4.0.0](https://github.com/MichaelCurrin/code-cookbook/releases/tag/v4.0.0)

+Or it falls back to a page of all releases.